Encyclopedia

 Balaur

-“`html Balaur: Profile of the ‘Stocky Dragon’ from HaÈ›eg Island Balaur Balaur (BAHL-ower; “dragon”) is a genus of theropod dinosaur that lived about 70 million years ago, during the Late Cretaceous period.
+Balaur: Profile of the ‘Stocky Dragon’ from HaÈ›eg Island Balaur Balaur (BAHL-ower; “dragon”) is a genus of theropod dinosaur that lived about 70 million years ago, during the Late Cretaceous period.
 Its fossils were discovered in what is now Romania, on an ancient island known as HaÈ›eg Island.
-The name “Balaur” comes from a
+The name “Balaur” comes from a creature

 Balaur Read Post »